mic-p/MultiPurpose-Host-Checker/README.md

 - *MPHC* is just a software that checks your hosts with simplicity and alerts you

 ## Todo
-- Linux systemd service integration
+- Linux systemd integration
 - Linux .deb package
 - Office365 MFA email sender
+- Save events history into file / DB (Sqlite)